Latest COVID-19 Health and Guidance Information - Read here ›

-Similarly, steel can also be recycled time and time again without losing its qualities.
+Similarly, steel can be recycled time and time again without losing its qualities.
 In recycling steel, we can conserve non-renewable fossil fuels and reduce the consumption of energy and the emission of gasses like carbon dioxide into the atmosphere.

-Aluminium cans are often shredded in order to remove any of the remaining coloured coating or printing, they are then melted down in a furnace.
+Aluminium cans are often shredded in order to remove any of the remaining coloured coating or printing.
+They are then melted down in a furnace.
 Once melted, the molten metal is poured into ingot casts to be set.
 Each ingot can then be made into around 1.5 million cans!

 Steel cans are also melted in a furnace where molten iron is added.
-Oxygen is then poured into the furnace in order to heat it to around 1700°C. The liquid metal is poured into a mould to form slabs which are then rolled into coils.
+Oxygen is then poured into the furnace to heat it to around 1700°C. The liquid metal is poured into a mould to form slabs which are then rolled into coils.
 The coils that are created are used to make other steel products such as cars and bikes.

-J&B Recycling collect and sort mixed cans into aluminium and steel, we also recover cans from local authority kerbside grades including mixed glass and cans, mixed plastics and cans, and fully co-mingled from a variety of sources, these are then recycled back into a variety of metal products including new cans.
+J&B Recycling collect and sort mixed cans into aluminium and steel.
+We also recover cans from local authority kerbside grades including mixed glass and cans, mixed plastics and cans, and fully co-mingled from a variety of sources.
+These are then recycled back into a variety of metal products including new cans.

 J&B Recycling are based in the North of England.
 Our commercial collection services operate from the Scottish Borders down to Hull and North Yorkshire.
 Our main areas for collecting and processing commercial waste include Teesside (Darlington, Hartlepool, Middlesbrough, Stockton), Durham, Gateshead, Newcastle, Sunderland, North Tyneside and Northumberland.
 Get in touch for more information and to request a quote.